Documentation

 Streamable HTTP — remote agents

-For agents that don't live on the same machine as Libris (most of them), run the HTTP transport.
-Each request carries its own API key, so a single deployment serves multiple users.
+For agents that don't live on the same machine as Libris (most of them), use the hosted HTTP transport at https://mcp.readlibris.com/mcp.
+Each request carries its own API key or OAuth bearer token, so a single deployment serves multiple users.

 POST /mcp — list tools